saucepleez/taskt/README.md

 ![Main App Window](http://www.taskt.net/assets/images/RPAsample.gif)

 ## How does taskt work?
-taskt works by essentially building and executing XML command instructions.
+taskt typically works by replicating the processes that a person performs to achieve automation.
+The underlying concept in taskt is to build and execute script configurations.
 Each automation command has an independent definition and parameters that are required for command execution.
 Bot Developers chain the commands together using a rich user interface to create an automation script.

 ## What can taskt do?
-taskt can perform automation on both web and desktop applications, simulating the actions a person would do.
-Taskt can start and stop processes, launch VB and PowerShell scripts, work directly with Excel workbooks, and perform OCR (OneNote installation required) among many other functions.
-You can review all the automation commands by clicking [here](https://github.com/saucepleez/taskt/wiki/Automation-Commands).
+taskt can perform both attended (user present) and unattended (user not present) automation.  taskt can perform automation on both web and desktop applications simulating the actions a person would take.
+Taskt can start and stop processes, launch VB and PowerShell scripts, work directly with Excel workbooks, and automate thick and web applications among many other functions.
+You can review all the automation commands by clicking [here](https://wiki.taskt.net/automation-commands).

+## Why use taskt?
+Whether you want to run automted processes or simply speed up business processes with a robot, use taskt to develop and deploy automation without needing to explicitly write code.
+Want to include code or integrate an API? taskt supports DLL integration so you can include and execute existing libraries.  taskt is also open source so you can extend the existing functionality to integrate into other applications where required.

 ## What does a completed task look like?
-Depicted below is an example of a completed task (script).
-Note that scripts can be simple or they can be complex, its all up to you!
+Automation tasks can be as simple or complex as you like, its all up to you!
 ![Sample](https://i.imgur.com/fbi8JrB.png)

 ## Documentation